zenml-io/zenml/docs/book/how-to/use-configuration-files/what-can-be-configured.md

 ### Setting the `run_name`

 To change the name for a run, pass `run_name` as a parameter.
 This can be a dynamic value as well.
-Read [here for details.](../../user-guide/starter-guide/create-an-ml-pipeline.md).
+Read [here for details](../../user-guide/starter-guide/create-an-ml-pipeline.md).

 ### Real-time `settings`

 Settings are special runtime configurations of a pipeline or a step that require a [dedicated section](../../user-guide/advanced-guide/pipelining-features/pipeline-settings.md).
-In short, they define a whole bunch of execution configuration such as Docker building and resource settings.
+In short, they define a bunch of execution configuration such as Docker building and resource settings.

 ### `failure_hook_source` and `success_hook_source`